A Theory of Direct Randomized Benchmarking: Understanding direct RB using error scrambling

 \subsection{A heuristic theory for direct RB with general errors}

 In this section we have presented a theory that explains how and why direct RB works when applied to gates that experience stochastic Pauli errors.
-We now explain how the above theory can be extended to general Markovian errors.
+We now explain how the above theory can be extended to a \emph{descriptive} theory for direct RB with general Markovian errors.
 The fundamental idea is that layers of random gates decohere errors: coherent errors can systematically add or cancel across short distances in a random circuit, but (on average) they cannot systematically add or cancel across many layers of a random circuit.
 This can be most easily formalized for circuits containing layers of random single qubit gates, as assumed throughout this section.
 This is because a single layer of uniformly random single-qubit Clifford gates (an $L_1$ layer) is sufficient to project \emph{any} error map (a CPTP superoperator) onto the space spanned by tensor-products of local depolarizing channels \cite{gambetta2012characterization}.
 So, for direct RB circuits that contain layers of uniformly random single-qubit Clifford gates (or Pauli gates), the behavior of direct RB under any Markovian error model can be modeled using its ``equivalent'' stochastic Pauli error model---i.e., the model in which each error map is replaced with its Pauli-twirl.
-Therefore, the theory in this section also proves that direct RB is reliable for general Markovian errors.
-This complements the theory for direct RB of gates that experience general Markovian errors that we present in Section~\ref{sec:general-theory}.
-That theory does not require the above assumption about the distribution of the random layers in the direct RB circuits (i.e., uniformly random $L_1$ layers), but (unlike the theory in this section) it does not prove that direct RB is reliable when $n\gg 1$.
+Therefore, the theory in this section also arguably proves that direct RB is reliable for general Markovian errors, although it does not make precise mathematical predictions in that case.
+This complements the \emph{predictive} theory for direct RB of gates that experience general Markovian errors that we present in Section~\ref{sec:general-theory}.
+That theory does not require the above assumption about the distribution of the random layers in the direct RB circuits (i.e., uniformly random $L_1$ layers), but (unlike the theory in this section) it does not prove that direct RB is reliable when $n\gg 1$ except with very stringent conditions on the gate's error rates.